Louisiana Criminal Law Attorney

 To establish a defense of duress or coercion, a defendant must show she was under an unlawful threat of such nature as to induce an apprehension of death or serious bodily injury.

-If you or a love one is facing a kidnapping charge, contact the Law Office of Elizabeth B. Carpenter, Esq. for a consultation.
+If you or a love one is facing a kidnapping charge, contact Elizabeth B. Carpenter, Esq. for a consultation.
 We will fight for your rights!